Get exclusive updates as we build the industry’s first automated, multi-account Unified Managed Household. SIGN UP NOW

 Furthermore, the engine considers the tax implications of gains and losses within the portfolio.
 It identifies opportunities to offset gains with losses or strategically realize gains in a tax-efficient manner.
 By doing so, the technology helps clients reduce their overall tax liability and retain more of their investment gains.

-Using LifeYield’s tax-smart withdrawal engine, advisors and clients can benefit from a simplified and efficient process of fund withdrawals.
+Using SEI LifeYield’s tax-smart withdrawal engine, advisors and clients can benefit from a simplified and efficient process of fund withdrawals.
 The engine’s optimization strategies help minimize taxes, reduce portfolio drift, and make strategic decisions about asset selection.

 Multi-Account Rebalancing